 If you’re visiting Valemount in winter, there are plenty of activities on this blog you won’t be able to do.
 However, there are plenty of winter-specific activities you’ll find too, and one of the best is dog sledding!

-I myself have been dog sledding before.
+I myself have been dog-sledding before.
 It was a bucket list experience for me that I did during winter in Canmore.

 Cold Fire Creek Dogsledding is located around 25 minutes west of Valemount and they offer 3 different tours.
-The first is a nice introduction to dog sledding and similar to what I did in Canmore.
+The first is a nice introduction to dog sledding and is similar to what I did in Canmore.
 The tour involves a 10-kilometer ride and lasts around 1 hour.

-If you want a longer experience they also offer an 18-kilometer tour and a 36-kilometer private tour.
+If you want a longer experience, they also offer an 18-kilometer tour and a 36-kilometer private tour.
 Both these tours include a BBQ lunch!